 There is always a danger in making assumptions, especially when it comes to your audience.

-It can be all too easy to presume that your core audience are those people directly affected by your cause, but there are likely to be other segments to your audience strategy that you haven't yet thought about.
+It can be all too easy to presume that your core audience is those people directly affected by your cause, but there are likely to be other segments to your audience strategy that you haven't yet thought about.
 What's more, your key donors may not be the ones that tend to engage with your content the most.

-By delving into the data you can uncover valuable insights that will help to enhance the success of your campaigns, while tapping into new audiences who have a genuine appetite to learn more.
+By delving into the data you can uncover valuable insights that will help to enhance the success of your campaigns while tapping into new audiences who have a genuine appetite to learn more.

 In this blog post you can learn how to find the right audience and tailor the content to engage with the people who matter.

 Never underestimate the power of first-party (customer) data - it still amazes us how many organisations collect data without utilising it to its full potential.
 Basic CRM software will reveal information about your existing supporters, such as age ranges, geographic location, when and how they donate and any triggers - such as whether seasonal events or a particular campaign helped drive a purchasing decision.
-Once you've used first party data to get an understanding of your existing supporters, you can then go on to probe deeper using third party tools such as TGI.
+Once you've used first-party data to get an understanding of your existing supporters, you can then go on to probe deeper using third-party tools such as TGI.

-Google Analytics and Facebook Insights are two other tools which can be used for gathering insight about your fans and users, giving you the ability to learn and adapt your campaigns accordingly.
+Google Analytics and Facebook Insights are two other tools that can be used for gathering insight about your fans and users, giving you the ability to learn and adapt your campaigns accordingly.
 The Audience tab on Google Analytics provides data on device usage so you can see how people are accessing your content, and also provides details on the user's age, gender, location and other insights.
 You can also break this down into which page they landed on and whether they completed any specific goal.

 Another option is to conduct a simple survey where you ask your audience specific questions to help you learn more about their interests, current situation, frustrations, as well as drilling down into how they prefer to consume content.